todd-miller/pyspider/README.md

 ## Next Steps:
-- Piles need to know when a stack has been completed
-    - remove the completed run
-    - flip cards if necessary
-    - give the cards to the SpiderGame
 - Display how many deals are left
 - Display how many stacks have been completed
 - Make UX better,